KomodoPlatform/NotaryNodes/season5/candidates/daemonfox/README.md

 - New servers on deck at vendor for assembly when ready for Season 5 (OEM channel partnership)
 - Created VOTE2021 CMDlet for Windows users.
 Works with Verus-Desktop binaries and komodo binaries.
 - https://github.com/daemonfox/Daemonfox-Mining-Tools
-- Actively testing CryptoNote notarizationof BLUR to KMD with @biz for most of Season 4
+- Actively testing CryptoNote notarization of BLUR to KMD with @biz for most of Season 4
 - Sent rewards to help update LABS to season 4 KMD compatibility

 Discord: daemonfox#6136